When to Tell Your Boss You Re Interviewing for Another Job

 Scenario D — Internal Mobility Versus External Search

-If your desire stems from growth, always attempt an internal transfer first.
+If your desire is growth rather than leaving per se, a structured internal mobility approach changes the calculus.
+Always attempt internal transfer first.
 Start with direct conversations about stretch assignments or lateral moves before listing external interviews.
 When internal options are genuinely unavailable or delayed, then pursue external interviews while keeping your search discreet until you have an offer.

-When relocation windows, school start dates, or visa submission deadlines drive your timing, you may need to tell your employer earlier to negotiate a smooth handover or seek assistance with timing.
-In such cases, prepare a transition plan that minimizes disruption and clarifies your availability; this shows goodwill and reduces managerial friction.
+When relocation windows, school start dates, or visa submission deadlines drive your timing, you might need to tell your employer earlier to negotiate a smooth handover or seek assistance with timing.
+In such cases, prepare a transition plan that minimises disruption and clarifies your availability; this shows goodwill and reduces managerial friction.

 Preparing the Conversation: How To Tell (Scripts You Can Adapt)